- Reference Number: HEY-963/2017

 - Avoid homeopathic medicines that promote fast healing.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Ophthalmic Department on telephone number: (01482) 608788
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Ophthalmic Department (01482) 608788

 General Advice and Consent